 Not everyone is born with a green thumb.
-However, with a little bit of knowledge and a bunch of persistence, anyone can learn to be a gardener.
-Whether you live in cooler Northern climates or warmer Southern ones, these tips for beginner gardeners are sure to help out.
+However, with a little bit of knowledge and some persistence, anyone can learn to be a gardener.
+Whether you live in a cooler Northern climate or warmer Southern ones, these tips for beginner gardeners are sure to help out.
 Once you have these things under your belt, you are ready to grab a trowel, dig in the dirt and get growing.
 Many of these tips are geared towards growing a vegetable garden, however, nearly all of them can apply to flower gardens as well.
 Now, let’s get started!

 Tips for beginner gardeners